 Boku is a company that helps support mobile commerce, including customer acquisition and billing.
 The shares did well until a number of early investors sought to sell their stakes in the company.
-The share price experienced a further leg down after Boku used stock to acquire Danal, a provider of mobile identity and authentication solutions.
+The share price fell further after Boku used stock to acquire Danal, a provider of mobile identity and authentication solutions.